 Epidemiology

-Medical statistics indicate that foramen ovale (PFO) in the heart has a prevalence in two age categories:
+Medical statistics indicate that a patent foramen ovale (PFO) in the heart is prevalent in two age categories:

-• In children under one year old, this is the norm.
-When conducting ultrasound, an anomaly is detected in 40% of newborns.
+• This is normal in children under one year of age.
+When performing an ultrasound, an anomaly is detected in 40% of newborns.

 • In adults, this heart defect occurs in 3.6% of the population.